paulohenriquevn/analisaai-socialmedia-backend/docs/visualization_api.md

       }
     ],
     "recommendations": [
-      "Influencer B has higher engagement and growth rates" ]
+      "social_page B has higher engagement and growth rates" ]
   }
 }